Fan (person): Loyalty

 Fan loyalty is the loyalty felt and expressed by a fan towards the object of their fanaticism.
 Allegiances can be strong or weak.
 The loyalties of sports fans have been studied by psychologists and have often been reviewed.

-Fangirls and fanboys in fandoms sometimes, with various meanings, consider their fandom to be their "family," and feel very loyal to it, usually.
+Fangirls and fanboys in fandoms sometimes, with various meanings, consider their fandom to be their "family", and feel very loyal to it, usually.

 According to a study by psychologists from Cambridge University, the more that people publicly express admiration for a public figure, the more likely it is that the fans' faith in the public figure will remain unaffected following "moral violations" by the adored person.

 "Stan" fans

 A stan is an excessively avid fan and supporter of a celebrity, TV show, group, musical artist, film or film series.
 The object of the stan's affection is often called "bias" (or "fave", although that is an outdated term).
-Based on the 2000 song "Stan" by American rapper Eminem, the term has frequently been used to describe artist devotees whose fanaticism matches the severity of the obsessive character in the song.
-The word is sometimes described as a portmanteau of "stalker" and "fan", but this is a retroactively assigned meaning akin to a backronym.
+The term comes from the 2000 song "Stan" by American rapper Eminem, which tells the story of an obsessive and delusional fan.
+The term has frequently been used to describe artist devotees whose fanaticism matches the severity of the obsessive character in the song.
+The word is sometimes described as a portmanteau of "stalker" and "fan", but this has never been confirmed.
 A website known as "Stan Wars" or "stanipedia" sprouted up to host discussions and flame wars between rival fanbases.
 The Korean equivalent for a stan is a sasaeng.
-Stan culture has been criticized for being toxic.
+Stan culture has been criticized for being toxic and parasocial.

 Usage

 Colloquially, the term can be used as both a noun or a verb.
-Stans of a particular artist are often given more detailed names, such as "Arianators" for fans of Ariana Grande and "Directioner" for fans of One Direction.
+Stans of a particular artist are often given more detailed names, such as "Arianators" for fans of Ariana Grande, "Directioner" for fans of One Direction, "Katycats" for fans of Katy Perry, and "Swifties" for fans of Taylor Swift.
 Some artists, however, do not have specific titles attributed to their stans; fans of Kylie Minogue have been called Kylie Stans.
 Even for fandoms with specific titles, the "artist stan" formula still applies.

 Some of these monikers are almost universally known and used by fans of the artists as well as outsiders.
 Other nicknames are not commonly used, neither by outsiders nor by the concerning fan-base, such as Kylie Minogue's "Kylie Stans", Madonna's "Madonna Fans", Maroon 5's "Maroon 5 Stans" or Nick Jonas's so called "Nick Jonas Fans", usually appearing on social media networks such as Twitter and Tumblr, The term "stan" is also used to describe fans of K-pop.
 The term is not to be confused with Sasaeng fans, which are overly obsessed fans who stalk and sometimes bring harm to idols.

 The term was added to the Oxford English Dictionary in 2017.